bandframework/bandframework/software/OpenBT/README.md

 repository](https://github.com/bandframework/OpenBT) that implements a variety of Bayesian tree models for scientific and industry applications, including regression, model mixing, sensitivity analysis and multiobjective optimization.
-It is also provides functionality to the Trees mixing interface of the Taweret software package.
+It also provides functionality to the Trees mixing interface of the Taweret software package.

 The heart of OpenBT is a set of C++ tools that can be used directly *via* the